 |% Of List Price Received||99.5%||99.6%||+.01%|

-There was a sharp decline in home listed for sale in April 2020.
+There was a sharp decline in homes listed for sale in April 2020.
 From 2,455 homes listed in April 2019 to 1,832 homes in April 2020 is a 25.4% drop.
-Many homes were removed from the market, or de-listed, because of the pandemic and resulting stay at home orders.
+Many homes were removed from the market, or de-listed, because of the pandemic and resulting stay-at-home orders.